Severson-Group/eMach/docs/source/code.rst

 The Results class is where the returns of the analysis operation are brought together into a single return object.
 Aspects to consider:

 1. Required functions:
     a.
-Each analyzer must provide an ``results(problem p)`` function that takes any applicable results of the analysis and returns the results as a single output.
+The results class must provide a single ``results(problem p)`` function that takes any applicable information of the analyzer(s) as arguments and returns the results as a single output object.
 2. Code comments
     a.
-Provide short description of each argument / return value
+Provide short description of each return value
     b.
-Specify argument / return value units
+Specify return value units